alumezi/TIL-JS-Enlightenment/README.md

 ## Chapter IV

 - Function instances have this properties arguments, constructor, length and these instance methods apply(), call(), toString()
-  - Functions are passed `this` and `arguments` as parameters, this book is based on an older version of javascript but we can see that these parameters are not passed ES6 arrow functions.
+  - Functions are passed `this` and `arguments` as parameters, this book is based on an older version of javascript but we can see that these parameters are not passed in ES6 arrow functions.
 - Functions always return a value, default is undefined.

+## Chapter V

+- The scope in Javascript works similar to the prototype chain, but these are two different things.
+Similar in the sense that what is defined in the containing object can be accessed to the functions.
+However you cannot access the variables defined in other functions that have no relations in the scope chain.

 _Bonus : This book uses the word Grok which means : Understand (something) intuitively or by empathy._